Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems

-\shortsectionBf{Protocol-Specific Vulnerabilities.} The need for formal verification is compounded by the rapid emergence of vulnerabilities in key communication protocols.
-Research on the MCP identified major threats, including installer spoofing, sandbox escape, and critical gaps in privilege management in real-world applications~\cite{mcp_threats, we_urgently_need}.
-Furthermore, studies demonstrate that LLMs can be coerced into executing malicious operations via MCP tools, giving rise to retrieval-agent deception attacks and systematic security benchmarks~\cite{radosevich2025mcpsafetyauditllms, mcp_sec_bench}.
-Similarly, foundational security analysis of the A2A Protocol uncovered vulnerabilities in identity management and task exchange protocols~\cite{buildingsecurea2a}.
-Key risks in these multi-agent communications include ensuring message integrity and agent authentication, with proposed improvements focusing on validating agent identities and protecting data exchange to mitigate manipulation~\cite{neelou2025a2as}.
-A critical threat is prompt infection~\cite{llm_to_llm_PI}, where malicious instructions propagate between AI agents, creating persistence across tasks.
-This can enable a single compromised log file to trigger a cascading attack, potentially escalating into a company-wide ransomware incident.
-Empirical studies confirm that malicious agents can exploit delegation mechanisms and use coordinated manipulation to subvert system goals, underscoring the insufficiency of traditional security testing for cross-protocol interactions~\cite{motwani2024secret, combination_misuse_adversaries, redteamingllmmas}.
-This body of work confirms the urgent need for a unified semantic framework capable of verifying integrated A2A and MCP interactions.
+\shortsectionBf{Protocol-Specific Vulnerabilities.} Rapidly emerging protocol vulnerabilities underscore the need for formal verification.
+MCP research identifies threats such as installer spoofing, sandbox escapes, and privilege gaps~\citep{mcp_threats, mcp_urgently_privilege}.
+Studies show \llm{s} can be coerced via MCP tools, enabling deception attacks and necessitating security benchmarks~\citep{radosevich2025mcpsafetyauditllms, mcp_sec_bench}.
+Similarly, A2A analysis reveals identity and task exchange vulnerabilities~\citep{buildingsecurea2a}.
+Key risks include message integrity and authentication, requiring validation to mitigate manipulation~\citep{neelou2025a2as}.
+Critical threats (e.g., prompt infection~\citep{llm_to_llm_PI}) allow malicious instructions to propagate between agents, persisting across tasks and potentially triggering system-wide cascades.
+Empirical studies confirm malicious agents can exploit delegation to subvert goals, proving traditional testing insufficient for cross-protocol interactions~\citep{motwani2024secret, combination_misuse_adversaries, redteamingllmmas}.
+This confirms the urgent need for a unified framework verifying integrated A2A and MCP interactions.

-\shortsectionBf{Formal Verification and Property Specification.} Our methodology employs property specification, which is validated by a history of research in autonomous systems.
-Early work established security models for distributed AI systems that focus on the foundational security principles of authentication and authorization~\cite{security_in_mas2015}.
-More recently, the focus shifted to the rigorous application of formal methods to verify system correctness and reliability.
-The importance of this approach for agent coordination protocols is widely recognized~\cite{owaspagenticai}.
-Our use of formal logic and property categorization (\eg liveness, safety) provides the rigorous foundation necessary to prove end-to-end correctness, distinguishing our work from empirical studies that demonstrate failure without offering a mathematically verifiable solution.